What is Digital Experience?

 You can create a positive digital experience for your users by making it easy for them to complete the task they came for, whether it's finding information, filling out a form, or making a purchase.
 If people can find what they're looking for quickly and easily, they're happier with the interaction and, hopefully, with your agency.

 Besides being a smart business practice, providing an enjoyable digital experience is now the law.
-The 21st Century Integrated Digital Experience Act (21st Century IDEA) mandates that any new or redesigned executive agencies' digital services (sites, forms, applications) must be:
+The 21st Century Integrated Digital Experience Act, otherwise known as 21st Century IDEA, aims to improve the digital experience for government customers and reinforces existing requirements for federal public websites.
+Any new or redesigned executive agencies' digital services (like sites, forms, and applications) must be:

 - accessible and usable